AntonioFasano/Testmacs/README.md

     disp-seat-name:0:Computer name is %c
     seat-name:-1:%c

-"project-date" is an editable field and the text "Date when you ..." will be displayed replacing `%v' with an edititable area of 10-character width.
-Information entered is reported in the answer files as "project-date:DATE", where DATE is the value entered by the student.
+`project-date` is an editable field and the text `Date when you ...` will be displayed replacing `%v` with an edititable area of 10-character width.
+Information entered is reported in the answer files as `project-date:DATE`, where DATE is the value typed by the student.
-"disp-seat-name" displays on the subsequent line the screen text "Computer name is foo", where "foo" is the name of the computer where Testmacs is running.
+`disp-seat-name` displays on the subsequent line the screen text "Computer name is foo", where "foo" is the name of the computer where Testmacs is running.
-"seat-name" is similar to the preceding field, but it does not involve any screen display, only "seat-name:foo" is reported in the answer files.
+`seat-name` is similar to the preceding field, but it does not involve any screen display, only `seat-name:foo` is reported in the answer files.
 To add line-breaks to `Text` use `\n` with a single slash.

 Customs fields are displayed immediately after default fields area.
 If you include a default field in  `~/custfld.txt`, that field will be removed from default field area.